When Jesus was born, was there really “no room in the inn?”

 - Mary had relatives (Elizabeth and Zechariah) nearby in Judea (Bethlehem is in central Judea).
 Since Mary and Joseph arrived in Bethlehem prior to the night of Jesus’ birth, if there really had been no room available anywhere, and none of the likely companions could help, they very likely would have gone a few extra miles to Mary’s relatives’ home.

-Given these three points, and the likely assumption that Joseph and Mary would have stayed with relatives, why do we still read that there was “no room in the inn?”
+Given these three points, and the likely assumption that Joseph and Mary would have stayed with relatives, why do we still read in Luke 2:7 that “she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.”

 This is where the Greek comes in.
 The word rendered “inn” in many translations is kataluma.
 Importantly, this is not the word typically used for a commercial inn, which was pandocheion.
 Pandocheion is the word used in the parable of the Good Samaritan, for example, where the Samaritan pays for the beaten man’s room (Luke 10) and is commonly used elsewhere with the same meaning.
 The word literally means “all-receiving.”

 Since Luke uses both words in his gospel, we must wonder why he chose kataluma here if he intended a commercial inn, as kataluma simply signifies “a place to stay,” and could mean an inn, a guest room, or even a house.

 Fortunately, Luke gives us a good idea of which meaning he intended because he uses the word elsewhere in his gospel.
 When Jesus is giving his disciples instructions on the upcoming Passover meal in Jerusalem (Luke 22), he refers to the “kataluma where I am to eat the Passover with my disciples” (22:11).
 Of course, we know this to be the “upper room” mentioned in the next verse, where Jesus has his Last Supper.